 Small intestinal bacterial overgrowth (SIBO)

 We normally have about 1.5kg (3 lbs) of bacteria, about 500 species, in our gut.
 Usually, most of these bacteria live in our large intestine and our small intestine is relatively sterile.
 But bacteria can also become abundant in our small intestine and then SIBO develops.
-These bacteria ferment food in the small intestine causing bloating, gas and belching, diarrhea, and constipation.
+These bacteria ferment food in the small intestine causing bloating, gas and belching, diarrhoea, and constipation.

-Parasites and Overgrowths
+Parasites, Bacteria and Yeast Overgrowths

 Monash University, one of the pioneers of the low FODMAP diet, say the diet should be used for 2-6 weeks and not for life.
 After the elimination phase that removes high FODMAP foods from the diet, the re-introduction phase monitors your personal response to the re-introduction of a high FODMAP food so that you can find out which foods are affecting you.